o-daneel/Lunii_v3.RE/README.md

 3. UART is enabled, then provides a lot of debug
 4. Firmware embeds too many debug strings helping decompiling
 5. Firmwares are verified/validated through a dumb CRC (Hash would have been better)

+# TL;DR v3
+Too long, didn't read ?
+They learnt from previous section ! 😅
+Work in progress to extract the root key that seems to be the **device key**.

 # Work in Progress